 Keep the last name

 While it seems obvious, there is definitively no need to go ahead with a name change if you don't want to.
-The reason why you might want to remain with the last name are immense, for instance a great career that is hugely associated with your name, such as journalism, writing or artistry.
+The reason why you might want to remain with your last name are immense, for instance a great career that is hugely associated with your name, such as journalism, writing or artistry.
+But it's conceivable to use your maiden name for business and married name for everything else.

 Family ties are usually very strong and you might want to continue being identified with it, even after marriage, while the last name might be a reflection of your heritage.
 Perhaps you love the sound of your name, dislike the last name of your spouse, and want to avoid the pain of applying for new documents through filling lengthy paperwork, a teacher who doesn't want to confuse her students, among other reasons.